Argon compounds: Polyatomic cations

-In Ti^{+}Ar_{1−n} the argon atoms induce a mixing of the ground electronic state of 3d^{2}4s^{1} with 3d^{3}4s^{0}.
-When a plasma of titanium in expanding argon gas is made via a laser, clusters from Ti^{+}Ar up to Ti^{+}Ar_{50} are formed.
-But Ti^{+}Ar_{6} is much more common than all the others.
+In Ti+Ar_{1−n}| the argon atoms induce a mixing of the ground electronic state of 3d^{2}4s^{1} with 3d^{3}4s^{0}.
+When a plasma of titanium in expanding argon gas is made via a laser, clusters from Ti+Ar up to Ti+Ar50 are formed.
+But Ti+Ar6 is much more common than all the others.
 In this the six argon atoms are arranged in an octahedron shape around the central titanium ion.
-For Ti^{+}Ar_{2} DFT calculations predict it is linear, Ti^{+}Ar_{3} is not even flat, and has one short and two longer Ti-Ar bonds.
-Ti^{+}Ar_{4} is a distorted tetrahedron, with one longer Ti-Ar bond.
-Ti^{+}Ar_{5} is an asymmetrical trigonal bipyramid shape with one bond shorter.
-For clusters with seven or more argon atoms, the structure contains a Ti^{+}Ar_{6} octahedton with triangular faces caped by more argon atoms.
+For Ti+Ar2 DFT calculations predict it is linear, Ti+Ar3 is not even flat, and has one short and two longer Ti-Ar bonds.
+Ti+Ar4 is a distorted tetrahedron, with one longer Ti-Ar bond.
+Ti+Ar5 is an asymmetrical trigonal bipyramid shape with one bond shorter.
+For clusters with seven or more argon atoms, the structure contains a Ti+Ar6 octahedron with triangular faces capped by more argon atoms.

-Cu^{+}Ar_{2} is predicted to be linear.
-Cu^{+}Ar_{3} is predicted to be planar T-shaped with an Ar-Cu-Ar angle of 93°.
-Cu^{+}Ar_{4} is predicted to be rhombic planar (not square or tetrahedral).
-For alkali and alkaline earth metals the M^{+}Ar_{4} cluster is tetrahedral.
-Cu^{+}Ar_{5} is predicted to have a rhombic pyramid shape.
-Cu^{+}Ar_{6} has a flattened octahedral shape.
-Cu^{+}Ar_{7} is much less stable, and the seventh argon atom is outside an inner shell of six argon atoms.
+Cu+Ar2 is predicted to be linear.
+Cu+Ar3 is predicted to be planar T-shaped with an Ar-Cu-Ar angle of 93°.
+Cu+Ar4 is predicted to be rhombic planar (not square or tetrahedral).
+For alkali and alkaline earth metals the M+Ar4 cluster is tetrahedral.
+Cu+Ar5 is predicted to have a rhombic pyramid shape.
+Cu+Ar6 has a flattened octahedral shape.
+Cu+Ar7 is much less stable, and the seventh argon atom is outside an inner shell of six argon atoms.
 This is called capped octahedral.
-A complete second shell of argon atoms yields Cu^{+}Ar_{34}.
-Above this number a structural change takes place with an icosahedral arrangement with Cu^{+}Ar_{55} and Cu^{+}Ar_{146} having more stability.
+A complete second shell of argon atoms yields Cu+Ar34.
+Above this number a structural change takes place with an icosahedral arrangement with Cu+Ar55 and Cu+Ar146 having more stability.

-With a strontium ion Sr^{+} from two to eight argon atoms can form clusters.
-Sr^{+}Ar_{2} has a triangle shape with C_{2v} symmetry.
-Sr^{+}Ar_{3} has a trigonal pyramid shape with C_{3v} symmetry.
-Sr^{+}Ar_{4} has two trigonal pyramids sharing a face and strontium at the common apex.
+With a strontium ion Sr+ from two to eight argon atoms can form clusters.
+Sr+Ar2 has a triangle shape with C_{2v} symmetry.
+Sr+Ar3 has a trigonal pyramid shape with C_{3v} symmetry.
+Sr+Ar4 has two trigonal pyramids sharing a face and strontium at the common apex.
 It has a C_{2v} symmetry.
-Sr^{+}Ar_{6} has a pentagonal pyramid of argon atoms with the strontium atom below the base.
+Sr+Ar6 has a pentagonal pyramid of argon atoms with the strontium atom below the base.